Bearing Calculator

 Distance Calculations: Why Shortest Path Isn't Always a Straight Line

-Measuring distance between two points on Earth requires understanding spherical geometry.
+Measuring distance between two points on Earth requires understanding spherical geometry as defined by geodetic science.
 There are two primary methods: great-circle distance (orthodrome) and rhumb line distance (loxodrome).
-Great-circle routes follow the shortest path over Earth's curved surface—this is what aircraft and ships use for long-distance efficiency.
+Great-circle routes follow the shortest path over Earth's curved surface—this is what aircraft and ships use for long-distance efficiency according to FAA and ICAO standards.
 Rhumb lines maintain constant compass bearing, sacrificing distance for navigation simplicity.
 Our calculator uses the Haversine formula for great-circle distance, providing the most accurate shortest-path measurements between any two GPS coordinates.
+Calculate distances in multiple units with our Distance Calculator.

 The Haversine Formula: Calculating Great-Circle Distance